Husky Coronavirus Testing Study

 What happens if I sign up?

-If you sign up and consent to participate in this research, you will be asked to:
+If you sign up and consent to participate in this program, you will be asked to:

-- Complete a baseline questionnaire about your demographics, contact information, and housing situation.
+- Complete a baseline questionnaire about your demographics, contact information, and housing situation (<15 min).

-- Fill out a short daily questionnaire (< 2 min) about whether or not you feel sick or may have been exposed to someone with COVID-19.
-Questionnaires extend for the during of the participation in the study (up to the full school year).
+- Fill out a short daily questionnaire (< 2 min) Daily questionnaires extend for the during of the participation in the study.

-- Based on need and risk, we may ask you to be tested for COVID-19 on occasion throughout the academic year, either at an on-campus test center or by a kit that we mail to your house.
-This would happen if you are feeling sick.
-We may also request you to get tested even when you do not feel sick to detect COVID-19 in people without symptoms and to improve our understanding of how COVID-19 circulates in the community.
+- Based on your responses and the risk of infection on campus, we may ask you to be tested for COVID-19 on occasion throughout the academic year, either at an on-campus test center or by a kit that you pick up on campus.
+This may happen when you are feeling sick or have had a high risk exposure based on your daily check in, or if there is an outbreak in your area/the place you live.
+We may also request you to get tested even when you do not feel sick to improve our understanding of how COVID-19 circulates in the community; this is called community testing.
+In addition, we offer walk-in testing up to our capcity.